nf-core/stats/pages/community/index.md

 queries:
   - community/growth_github_members.sql
   - community/growth_slack_users.sql
+  - community/growth_gh_contributors.sql
 ---

 The numbers below track our growth over the various channels that the nf-core community operates in.

+NOTE: These numbers are not updated in real-time yet.

 <BigValue
   data={community_growth_github_members}